About the Trust Fund

 An Ongoing Legacy

-As the Congregation and their family members grow older, we find there is an increase in the memorial donations to the fund.
+As the Congregation and their family members grow older, we find there is an increase in the memorial and endowment donations to the fund.
 For all the reasons identified above we encourage you to remember Our Saviour in your estate planning so as to ensure the growth of both memorials and endowments to facilitate the longevity of the many ministries within the church.
 Your contributions will be duly recorded and remembered for all time.